 (b) They have updated the appropriate info of the registered vehicle

-4th, when it comes to sub-regulation 3c, in the event the registering authority approves sub-regulation 1b document receipt, you won’t be responsible for licensing the vehicle.
+4th, when it comes to sub-regulation 3c, if the registering authority approves sub-regulation 1b document receipt, you won’t be responsible for licensing the vehicle.
 This is effective from the 1st day of the month, following the month where the acknowledgement of receipt was given.

-5th, with regards to sub-regulation 3b, in the event the vehicle’s document has been modified, the document update may be stored for 5 years following the update.
+5th, regarding sub-regulation 3b, if the vehicle’s document has been modified, the document update may be stored for five years following the update.

 (a) Inform the registering authority with the CNV form

 (b) Adhere to sub-regulation 1a, 1bband 1c

 7th, if permanent destruction of the automobile hasn’t been mentioned in the notice referenced in sub-regulation 2a or b, it will be the car title holder’s duty, inside of 3-months of scrapping, to: